iantherrera/Portfolio/README.md

 - Create and populate a JavaScript array with one or more values and display the contents of some or all of the array on your page
   - Utilized an array for populating gallery image container and experimented with generating nav links from an array
 - Create a Javascript loop that dynamically displays HTML on your page
-  - Generated header and footer on every page and generated elements into HTML from arrays with Javasccript
+  - Generated header and footer on every page and generated gallery display of images with loops
 - Create at least 3 variables (var, const, or let), set their values in JavaScript, and display the values somewhere on your page
-  - Created multiple variables and objects, assigned attributes or properties as values, and many are visually represented in the page display
+  - Created multiple variables and objects, assigned attributes or properties as values, and many are visually represented in the display
 - Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction
-  - Utilized Javascript to create multiple interactions for hamburger menu and modal gallery, both within the gallery and the modal, including click and key events
+  - Utilized click and key events to create multiple interactions for hamburger menu and lightbox, both in the gallery and on the modal
 NOTE: I attempted to experiment as much as possible with reaching similar results for similar problems with different approaches and methodology.